 CRM Setup & Migration Process

-Switching to a new CRM can feel overwhelming, but if you break it into steps, the process becomes a lot smoother.
-Here’s a simple checklist you can follow to make sure your migration is clean and stress-free:
+Switching to a new CRM can feel overwhelming, but breaking it down into steps can make the process a lot smoother.
+Here’s a simple checklist I recommend following to ensure your CRM migration is clean and stress-free:

 Choose the Right CRM for All Your Financial Advisory Needs